dawnmist/strict-null-check-migration-tools/README.md

 ...
 ```

-- `npm run visualize` generates visualization data for strict null check progress in `data.js`.
+- `npm run visualize <your_project_path>/tsconfig.strictNullChecks.json` generates visualization data for strict null check progress in `data.js`.
 In order to view that data, open `progress.html`, a self-contained HTML file.

-You can also run a more expensive version of this script `npm run visualize -- --countErrors` that tells you how many errors are needed to fix each eligible file, though it takes a long time to run because it needs to compile the codebase multiple times.
+You can also run a more expensive version of this script `npm run visualize <your_project_path>/tsconfig.strictNullChecks.json --countErrors` that tells you how many errors are needed to fix each eligible file, though it takes a long time to run because it needs to compile the codebase multiple times.

-# Contributions

-Contributions to this repository are not accepted.
-Since Figma has already completed their migration, our codebase is no longer in a state where we can test these scripts, so we're unable to review patches for correctness.
-We expect that every codebase will have its unique quirks that will require adapting the scripts anyway, even if it's just changing some file path resolution code.
-You're better off just forking this repo.